The Junk Wax Era lasted from 1987-1994 and was a period in which the number of cards printed increased exponentially compared to previous years.

 Best RC: 1990 Score Frank Thomas RC #663 (Buy on eBay)

-1990 Score Baseball is the third set released in their run which began in the late 1980’s, and the company made the decision to go for wild border colours which are iconic in the present day.
+1990 Score Baseball is the third set released in their run which began in the late 1980s, and the company decided to go for wild border colors, which are iconic in the present day.

-Hall of Famer Frank “The Big Hurt” Thomas is the player we’ll be looking at next.
+Hall of Famer Frank “The Big Hurt” Thomas is the next player we’ll be looking at.
 He concluded his stellar baseball career with a .301 batting average, 2,468 hits, 521 home runs, and 1,704 RBIs.

-Thomas’ 1990 Score RC features a rare profile shot of the player smiling at the camera, which is a notable departure from the majority of his action-based cards.
+Thomas’ 1990 Score RC features a rare profile shot of the player smiling at the camera, which is a notable departure from most of his action-based cards.
 It might not be as rare as his Topps No Name RC error card, but the 1990 Score Thomas RC is still one of the best hits from the set.
-Other notable cards include a Larry Walker RC, as well as a black and white Bo Jackson card.
+Other notable cards include a Larry Walker RC and a black and white Bo Jackson card.

 6. 1987 Fleer Baseball Wax Box (Buy on eBay)